rsandor/Solace/game/skills/evocation/help/evocation.help.md

 a complete copy of the tome, however, may prove no small feat.

 ## Cooldown Actions:
+The following spell cooldowns are granted by the evocation skill at the given skill levels:

 * [Level 5] `Icespike` (GCD, instant, free, save: prudence, ) An icicle is formed near the casters hand and thrown directly at the target